scitran/client/Connecting-and-Authentication.md

 st = scitran('stanfordlabs');
 ```

-The scitran object (**st** in this case) you create contains information about your Flywheel instance, Flywheel SDK methods, and hidden information about your permissions.
+The scitran object (**st** in this case) contains information about your Flywheel instance, access to the Flywheel SDK methods, and hidden information about your permissions.
 ```
 st =